Billie-Samhain/Financial-Analyst-Portfolio/README.md

 # Strategic Financial Analysis & Decision Support Portfolio
-### **Jonathan Lishenko, MAcc**
+### **Jonathan Lishenko**

-This portfolio represents a semester-long intensive in Power BI and advanced data modeling at Utah Valley University.
-Each project demonstrates the technical rigor required to normalize complex datasets and build the reporting tools necessary for strategic fiscal oversight—skills I have utilized professionally to recover **$12,000 a month** in unbilled inventory and reduce reconciliation turnaround from **four days to one**.
+This portfolio demonstrates my efforts in an intensive course for Power BI and advanced data modeling.
+Each project demonstrates the technical rigor required to normalize complex datasets and build the reporting tools necessary for strategic fiscal oversight—skills I have learned.

+** CLICKING ON THE IMAGE DOWNLOADS THE PBIX FILE **
 ---

 ## 📈 I. Fiscal Performance & Variance Modeling